Emil Kapaun

 Emil Joseph Kapaun (April 20, 1916 – May 23, 1951) was an American Catholic priest and United States Army captain who served as a chaplain during World War II and the Korean War.

 Kapaun was a chaplain in the Burma Theater of World War II, then served again as a chaplain with the U.S. Army in Korea, where he was captured.
 He died in a prisoner of war camp.
 In 2013, Kapaun posthumously received the Medal of Honor for his actions in Korea.
-He is the ninth American military chaplain Medal of Honor recipient.
+He is the ninth American military chaplain awarded the Medal of Honor.
 The Defense POW/MIA Accounting Agency (DPAA) announced Kapaun's body was accounted for on March 2, 2021.

-In 1993, Pope John Paul II declared him a Servant of God, the first stage on the path to canonization in the Catholic Church.
+In 1993, Pope John Paul II declared Kapaun a Servant of God, the first stage to canonization in the Catholic Church.
 In 2025, Pope Francis declared him Venerable, the next stage on the path to canonization.

 Early life

+Emil Kapaun was born on April 20, 1916, in Pilsen Kansas, to Enos and Elizabeth (Hajek) Kapaun.
+His parents were Czech immigrants from Austria-Hungary.Kapaun grew up on a farm 3 mi southwest of Pilsen in Marion County.
+He received his first communion in 1924 and his confirmation in 1929.Kapaun attended a parochial school run by the Adorer of the Precious Blood of Christ Sisters until the tenth grade.

-Emil Joseph Kapaun was born on April 20, 1916, and grew up on a farm 3 mi southwest of Pilsen, Kansas, on rural 260th Street of Marion County, Kansas.
-His parents, Enos and Elizabeth (Hajek) Kapaun, were Czech immigrants.
-He graduated from Pilsen High School in May 1930.
-Kapaun also graduated from Conception Abbey seminary college (College of New Engleberg; Conception Seminary College) in Conception, Missouri, in June 1936 and Kenrick Theological Seminary in St. Louis, Missouri, in 1940.
+Kapaun graduated from Pilsen High School in 1930.
+That same year, after deciding to become a priest, Kapaun entered the seminary college of Conception Abbey in Conception, Missouri.
+He complete his philosophy course work at Conception in 1936 and enrolled at the Kenrick Theological Seminary in St. Louis, Missouri.
+Kapaun graduated from Kenrick in 1940.

 Priesthood

-On June 9, 1940, Kapaun was ordained a Catholic priest of the Diocese of Wichita by Bishop Christian Herman Winkelmann at what is now Newman University in Wichita, Kansas.
-He celebrated his first Mass at St. John Nepomucene Catholic Church in Pilsen, Kansas.
-In January 1943, Kapaun was appointed auxiliary chaplain at the Herington Army Airfield near Herington, Kansas.
+On June 9, 1940, Kapaun was ordained a Catholic priest for the Diocese of Wichita by Bishop Christian Herman Winkelmann at the St. John’s Chapel of Sacred Heart College in Wichita, Kansas.
+Eleven days later, he celebrated his first mass at St. John Nepomucene Catholic Church in Pilsen.